stevencarlislewalker/lme4ord/README.md

 ![plot of chunk unnamed-chunk-9](figure/unnamed-chunk-9.png)

-Now we plot the covariance matrix of the logit-scale fitted values among species
+Now we plot the covariance matrix among species of the latent variables,

 ```r
 image(cov2cor(mod2$typeCors))